Preparing Your Home For Cold Weather

 Energy Saving Tips

-You can reduce your energy bills and enjoy significant savings by implementing some simple energy-saving procedures around the home including:
+You can prevent property damage and reduce your energy bills to enjoy significant savings by implementing some simple procedures around the home including:

 - Check the flames on your furnace to ensure they burn an efficient blue color.
 If flame is not burning blue have your furnace inspected by a qualified heating specialist.
 Never attempt any appliance repair or modifications yourself.